JananJavdan/JananJavdan/README.md

 🌐 Check out my website: https://jananjavdan.github.io/

+💼 Feel free to take a look at my resume to learn more about my background and experience.

 ⚡ Fun fact: I enjoy exploring different cuisines and cooking new recipes in my free time.